JustAGhost23/Assemble-Them-All/README.md

 - We provide instructions [here](https://github.com/yunshengtian/Assemble-Them-All#custom-assembly-usage) for applying the algorithm on your custom meshes (03/2023).

+**Important**: This repository is a fork of the original project, and includes simple profiling code for the algorithm.
+This was done as part of a research project.

 ## Installation

 ### 1. Clone repository (with dependencies)